 - Cover Yourself - In the rare chance that an owl swoops near you, hats and clothing that covers your neck work best to minimize injury.

-- Leave and Report - If an owl is acting aggressive, leave the area as quickly as possible.
-PP&R is tracking aggressive owl encounters.
-If you do have an experience with an aggressive owl, please report it to Kendra Petersen-Morgan at 503-823-4492 or firstname.lastname@example.org.
+- Leave the Area - If an owl is acting aggressive, leave the area as quickly as possible.

 Barred owls populate wooded forests.
 They typically roost unnoticed during the daytime, though occasionally will hoot with a distinctive call described as sounding like ‘Who-cooks-for-you, who-cooks-for-you-all?’.
 At night they hunt small rodents, birds, and reptiles, often perching on a favorite tree before sighting prey.
 Like all owls, they swallow their food whole, regurgitating a pellet with the indigestible parts of their meal.
 Barred owls have few predators, notably raccoons and weasels who will raid their nests and great horned owls which will occasionally kill adult or juvenile barred owls.

 Barred owls are solitary outside of breeding season (February to August).
 When that time arises, female and male owls will call out to each other, and perform a courtship “dance” that consists of rhythmic bobbing and the spreading of wings.
 Once a mate has been found, the paired owls typically remain together for future breeding seasons.
 Barred Owls nest in tree cavities and or take over large stick nests built by crow and other birds.
 The female owl will lay 2-4 eggs.
 The female sits on the eggs while the male hunts during the month-long incubation period.
 Though able to fly around six weeks, young owlets can remain with their mother for up to six months.